 The followings are the JULAC Library Cards for your application:

 The following eligible users can apply for a JULAC Library Borrower Card for physically accessing the UGC-funded university libraries and checking out their library materials.
 The checkout privileges are subject to the policies of the corresponding host libraries.

-- Academic and administrative equivalent staff members
+- Full-time Academic and administrative equivalent staff members

 - Full-time Research Assistants